 Designing your parklet

-SDOT is developing guidelines to help ensure all parklets are safe, accessible, and attractive.
-To make your parklet a great public amenity, you wil need a professional design featuring high-quality materials and elements like benches or small seats and landscaping.
+SDOT has developed guidelines to help ensure all parklets are safe, accessible, and attractive.
+To make your parklet a great public amenity, you will need a design that features high-quality materials and elements like benches or seats and landscaping.
 You should think about what people will do in your parklet and the kinds of activities you want to promote.
 Locally-sourced or reclaimed materials are encouraged.
-If you are interested in exploring a possible parklet, contact SDOT to request draft design guidelines.
+If you are interested in applying to host a parklet, review the application guidelines and contact SDOT to request a copy of the draft design guidelines.
 Some of the basics are outlined below.

 Sample parklet concept design rendering from San Francisco.

 - Parklets must be at least as long as a single parking space (20 feet), and can be no wider than 6 feet, measured from the curb.
 Exceptions may be made on very wide streets or on streets with back-in angle parking.
 There is no set limit on parklet length.

 The parklet must be compliant with the Americans with Disabilities Act.

 A wheel stop is one type of buffer than can be used. photo by: Kay Cheng, San Francisco Planning Department

 - The platform must not impact drainage flow.